 - Various detailed models of boilers, turbines, and other source devices make it possible to calculate the available and forced electrical power.

 - The layer of economics allows, based on the prices of commodities sold and purchased, to count sales and costs within the period under review and, on this basis, it is possible to compare the economic viability of the individual operating options.

 - The DYMOS system also includes selected optimization algorithms, such as optimal redistribution of the power of the individual sources in the system while meeting defined boundary conditions.

-The system enables its users to operate in a predictive, simulation and analytical mode.
-The predictive mode serves for the system behaviour prediction in near future, while the analytical system serves for the analysis of different operational situations.
-The simulation mode provides for modeling of any historical or future operational version.
+The Online module allows user of DYMOS system to display measured values along with the model inputs and outputs and also to operate in a prediction and analytical modes.
+The prediction mode serves for the system behaviour prediction in near future, while the analytical mode serves for the analysis of past operational situations.
+The simulation mode allows modeling of any historical or future operational options.

-This mode is primarily used in operation planning to predict heat supply and electricity production for one or several days ahead.
-It can be used in the process of short-term trading of electricity, or for subsequent checks and adherence to agreed deliveries.
+Prediction mode is primarily used in operation planning to predict heat supply and electricity production for one or several days ahead.
+It can be used in the process of short-term electricity trading, eventually for subsequent checks and observance of contracted supplies.

-Simultaneous display of measured and model values, where the graphs display the intersection of predicted and measured values, allows you to track the quality of the prediction, or to respond to new situations.
+Simultaneous display of measured and model values, where the charts display the overlap of predicted and measured values, allows user to track the quality of the prediction, or to respond to new situations.

 phone: 283 840 357, 283 840 355; web: www.ortep.cz; e-mail: firstname.lastname@example.org